Mathematics and Computer Science Bachelor's Degree

 "I love that the math department is so intimate.
 When you need help there is always someone available to make sure you learn.
 "Paris Fisher '26, mathematics and computer science

-Study Mathematics at a Technological University
+Study Mathematical Sciences at a Technological University

 Tomorrow Needs You

-Supercharge your analytical and computer science skills to meet the demands of a technology-driven society at a flagship public research university powered by science, technology, engineering, and math.
-Graduate with the theoretical knowledge and practical experience needed to solve-real world problems and succeed in academia, research, and tomorrow's high-tech business landscape.
+Supercharge your analytical skills to meet the demands of a technology-driven society at a flagship public research university powered by science, technology, engineering, and math.
+Graduate with the theoretical knowledge and practical experience needed to solve real-world problems and succeed in academia, research, and tomorrow's high-tech business landscape.

 "Every large technical enterprise requires computer people to manage portions of said enterprise.
 Plus, numerous scientific, corporate, and financial companies often hire mathematicians to deal with select problems they have been encountering."Vincent Barfield '24, BS Mathematics